Slamy/Wiki_MiSTer/MiSTer-CRT-Guide.md

 `video_mode=640,6,56,66,224,14,8,18,12000`

 ### X68000
 X68000 is one of the most complex machines when it comes to output, sporting three different frequencies and a host of resolutions.
 MiSTer's core outputs 31kHz, it is however possible to display at least some games with 1:1 scaling (and maybe a little overscan) on 15kHz sets.
-Please [check this thread](https://misterfpga.org/viewtopic.php?f=36&t=3624) for more modelines and explanations.  [wip]
+Please [check this thread](https://misterfpga.org/viewtopic.php?f=36&t=3624) for more modelines and explanations.

 -for 15 kHz sets
 `[X68000]`